 On average, the sea turtle can hold its breath for about 45 minutes.
 This is when the turtle is going about its normal routine of foraging for food.

 When sleeping, the chelonian can hold its breath for several hours.
+This ability to hold their breath for long periods is crucial for their survival.
 When hibernating, the sea turtle can even hold its breath for 7 hours.

-Regardless of the level of activity, the turtle is in, it can hold its breath for an extended period of time.
+Regardless of the level of activity, the turtle is in, it can hold its breath for an extended period.